 length_max - Maximum length.
-Expressed as a percentage of the inverse of the frequency, this parameter allows the grains to overlap one another producing a thicker texture.
+Expressed as a percentage of the inverse of the frequency setting, this parameter allows the grains to overlap one another producing a thicker texture.
 At 100 percent, no overlap should occur because the length would equal the inverse frequency.

 length_min - Minimum length.
-Another percentage of the inverse frequency that allows the grains to be shortened, creating short delays between grains.
+Another percentage of the frequency setting's inverse that allows the grains to be shortened, creating short delays between grains.
 The actual length of individual grains fluctuates randomly between the maximum and minimum length.

 winShape - Grain windowing function.
 Allows the user to choose from a selection of common windowing functions to be applied to the samples retrieved from the buffer.
-Different shapes have different effects on the frequency spectrum produced by the grains.
-For a more thorough discussion of window functions see Roads' The Computer Music Tutorial (Roads 1996).
+Different shapes have different spectral and amplitude characteristics that can change the sound of the granular output.

 pitch_mult - Pitch multiplier.
 Used to raise or lower the perceived pitch of the grains.
 It is actually used to control the sampling increment of the sound buffer, but the aural result is in the form of a pitch manipulation.
-For most samples, a setting of 1.0 would be normal playback, 2.0 an octave higher and 0.5 an octave lower.
+For most samples, a setting of 1.0 would be normal playback, with 2.0 sounding an octave higher and 0.5 an octave lower.

 pitch_bw - Pitch multiplier bandwidth.
-Provides the bandwidth for a random deviation from the specified pitch multiplier expressed as a percentage of that value.
-Again the use of a percentage gives the bandwidth a consistent aural width across the frequency spectrum.
+Provides the bandwidth for random deviation from the specified pitch multiplier and is expressed as a percentage of that value.
+Again, the use of a percentage gives the bandwidth a consistent aural width across the frequency spectrum.

 stream_config - Stream configuration.
 Used in the "space" effects, this parameter allows the user to turn the individual streams of granular sampling on or off.

 The related message has a somewhat different format from those for other parameters.
-It must have the parameter name followed by the stream number and a 1 or 0 to change the stream's state.
+It must contain the parameter name followed by the stream number and a 1 or 0 to change the stream's state.
 For example, a message reading "stream_config 4 0" would turn stream four off, while "stream_config 4 1" would turn it on again.

 gain - Provides a basic gain control over the granular output.
-Expressed in decibels, a value of 0.0 dB would multiply the output by 1.0 while a value of -76.0 dB would multiply the signal by 0.0.
+The value is expressed in decibels and is then converted into a multiplier to scale the amplitude of the grains.
+For example, a value of 0.0 dB would multiply the output by 1.0 while a value of -76.0 dB would multiply the signal by 0.0.

 gain_bw - Gain bandwidth.
-Controls the bandwidth of the random deviation from the specified gain parameter.
-The value is expressed in decibels and allows the individual grains to have varied gains.
+Controls the bandwidth of the random deviation from the specified gain parameter, allowing the gain to vary between individual grains.
+The value is expressed in decibels.

 pan_min - Minimum panning position.
-It is used only in the "cloud" abstractions in which individual grains are randomly panned across the stereo spectrum.
+Used only in the "cloud" abstractions, it allows individual grains to be randomly panned across the stereo spectrum.
 This control gives the user the ability to limit the width of the random panning.
 The value is expressed as a floating point number from 0.0 to 1.0, with 0.0 representing hard left and 1.0 representing hard right.